-Marygrove College now provides educators a means to improve their teaching skills at the same time they improve learning for their K-12 students through the use of educational technology.
+Marygrove College, in partnership with Lawrence Technological University, now provides educators a means to improve their teaching skills at the same time they improve learning for their K-12 students through the use of educational technology.
 Graduates of the program will become leaders in using computers and integrating educational technology in the classrooms.